accesscode-2-1/ice-cream-sandwich/unit-0/week-8.md

 **Anna**

-* Last week's medium post:
+* Last week's medium post: "Everybody has the moment."
-* Last week’s goal:
+* Last week’s goal: to review Unit 0.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I reviewed the Unit 0 and keep study on Java.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): Keep doing exercises could help me to go better on Java.
-* What is your goal for next week?:
+* What is your goal for next week?: get basic knowledge for "Andriod studio".
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): I need help on how to use the "studio".

 **Sufei**